revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 **Recursive:**
   - It is a technique of defining anything in terms of itself.
-  - There must be an exclusive if the statement inside the recusive function specifiying stopping condition.
+  - There must be an exclusive if statement inside the recursive function specifying stopping condition.
-  - Not all problems has recursive solution.
+  - Not all problems have the recursive solution.

 **Iteration:**
-  - It is a process of executing statements repeatedly,until some specific condition is specified.
+  - It is a process of executing statements repeatedly until some specific condition is specified.
-  - Iteration involves four clear cut steps,initialization,condition,execution and updating.
+  - Iteration involves four clear-cut steps, initialization,condition,execution and updating.
   - Any recursive problem can be solved iteratively.

 </details>

 ---

-106.Can you tell me how long identifier can be in python?
+106. Can you tell me how long an identifier can be in python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python an identifier of infinite length.
+- In python, an identifier can be of infinite length.
 The PEP-8 standard sets a rule that you should limit all lines to a maximum of 79 characters.

 </details>

 ---

-107.Ernest asked his senior to explain what are docstrings for python modules.
-How he will explain this to him?
+107. Ernest asked his senior to explain the docstrings for python modules.
+How would he explain this to him?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In Python docstring is a string used to document a Python module, class, function or method, so programmers can understand what it does without having to read the details of the implementation.
+- In Python, docstring is a string used to document a Python module, class, function or method, so that programmers can understand what it does without having to read the details of the implementation.
 Also, it is a common practice to generate online documentation automatically from docstrings.

 </details>

 ---

-108.Does Brian want to create a new test suite with Python unittest how he will be going to create the test?
+108. If Brian wants to create a new test suite with Python unit test, how would he create the test?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- You can create a new test suite with Python unittest by subclassing unittest.TestSuite and add your test cases.
+- You can create a new test suite with Python unittest by subclassing unittest, TestSuite and add your test cases.

 </details>

 ---

-109.How does one use multiple assertions to verify that all conditions have been met in Python unittest?
+109. How does one use multiple assertions to verify that all conditions have been met in Python unittest?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python by using the `assertTrue()` and `assertFalse()` methods, it is possible to check multiple conditions in a single test.
+- In python, by using the `assertTrue()` and `assertFalse()` methods, it is possible to check multiple conditions in a single test.
   For example, to check that a list is not empty and that its first element is greater than 5, one could use the following code:

 ```python